Quickstart: Explore and analyze costs with cost analysis

 Review costs in cost analysis

 To review your costs in cost analysis, open the scope in the Azure portal and select Cost analysis in the menu.
 For example, go to Subscriptions, select a subscription from the list, and then select Cost analysis in the menu.
 Use the Scope pill to switch to a different scope in cost analysis.
-For more information about scopes, see Understand and work with scopes.

 The scope you select is used throughout Cost Management to provide data consolidation and control access to cost information.
 When you use scopes, you don't multi-select them.
 Instead, you select a larger scope, which others roll up to, and then filter down to the nested scopes you need.
 This approach is important to understand because some people may not have access to a single parent scope, which covers multiple nested scopes.